vrandall66/front-end-submissions-public/1811/mod-2/whateverly/enpsychlopedia.md

 * [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.

-* [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
+* [ x ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.

 * [ ] Exceptional - Project has a running test suite that exercises the application used Enzyme.
 The test suite covers almost all aspects of the application.

 Comments:

+* Controls test is missing simulations for all the click events for `getActivity`

+* Genre test is missing assertion for state changes made in getActivity